D. Boon: Death

-Minutemen continued until December 22, 1985, when Boon was killed in a van accident in the Arizona desert on a desolate stretch of Interstate 10, just west of the small town of Centennial.
-Because he had been sick with fever, Boon was lying down in the rear of the van without a seatbelt, while his longtime girlfriend Linda Kite drove.
+Minutemen continued until Boon was killed in a single-vehicle accident on December 22, 1985, at approximately 4:40 a.m. in the Arizona desert on a desolate stretch of Interstate 10, just west of the small town of Centennial.
+(Note: The location of the accident is also described as being east of Quartzsite, Arizona.)
+Because he had been sick with fever, Boon was lying down in the rear of the vehicle, a 1979 Dodge van, without a seatbelt, while his longtime girlfriend Linda Kite drove.
 The van's rear axle broke and the van ran off the road.
 Boon was thrown out the back door of the van and died instantly from a broken neck.
 He was 27 years old.

 Boon's death caused the band to immediately dissolve, though Watt and Hurley would form the band Firehose soon after.
 The live album Ballot Result was released in 1987, two years after Boon's death.

 Musical style

-Boon's guitar sound is very distinctive: he rarely used distortion and frequently set the equalization on his amplifier so that only the treble frequencies were heard – the bass and mid range frequencies would be turned off completely.
+Boon's guitar sound is very distinctive: he rarely used distortion and frequently set the equalization on his amplifier so that only the treble frequencies were heard – the bass and midrange frequencies would be turned off completely.
 His favorite electric guitar was the Fender Telecaster (he owned at least three), though he also used a Stratocaster or Gibson ES-125 or Gibson Melody Maker at various points, and his preferred amplifier was a Fender Twin Reverb.

-His style had a heavy influence from funk and blues, which was very different from other hardcore punk bands in the 1980s.
+Boon's style had a heavy influence from funk and blues, which was very different from other hardcore punk bands in the 1980s.
 Boon's solos were often idiosyncratic and used odd rhythms or scales that were influenced by jazz or his early study of classical guitar.